etelford/phpdotenv-include-extension/README.md

 PORT=3306
 ```

-When you want to retrieve an env variable from an include file, create an
+When you want to retrieve an `env` variable from an include file, create an
-instance of `Etelford\Dotenv` and then use dot syntax and whichever method you
+instance of `Etelford\Dotenv` and then retrieve the variables using whichever
-normally use to include environment variables:
+method you normally use to include environment variables:

 ```php
 # Be sure to include your autoloader